YiwenLiebesleid/Numerical-Methods/README.md

 ---

-This is for projects of MA 510 course Numerical Methods, using MATLAB.
+This is for MATLAB projects of MA 510 course Numerical Methods.

 ### Covered topics: